openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 The first time running the script will take quite a bit longer as it is installing Bluez on your edison.
 The oref0-setup script may fail after installing the Bluez.
 If so, just reboot your edison and run the command you copied to your notes.

 Restart the Bluetooth daemon to start up the bluetooth services.
-(This is normally done automatically by oref0-online, but we want to test things manually first):
+(This is normally done automatically by oref0-online once everything is set up, but we want to do things manually this first time):

 `sudo killall bluetoothd`